 Cherreads

-Chapter 2 - CHAPTER 2: EMPTY GROUND
+Chapter 2 - Empty Ground

 The cave mouth exhaled stale air into the afternoon light.

 Four knights emerged from it one by one, blinking against the pale sky.
-After the dark of the tunnel, even the grey overcast felt harsh — a flat, colourless brightness that revealed exactly how little they had to show for their effort.
+After the dark of the tunnel, even the grey overcast felt harsh, a flat, colourless brightness that revealed exactly how little they had to show for their effort.

 Knight-Captain Aldren was the last to step out.